-It is possible for a RIF entry to be updated by a received frame at the same time it is being used to generate a frame.
+- It is possible for a RIF entry to be updated by a received frame at the same time it is being used to generate a frame.
 In this case there is a possibility that a frame with a circular RIF will be generated.
-[CSCdi06673]

-When responding to LLC XID request frames, the router responds with an XID response which is truncated by three bytes.
+[CSCdi06673] - When responding to LLC XID request frames, the router responds with an XID response which is truncated by three bytes.
 The behavior is present in all versions of the router which support LLC.
 Most LLC implementations will still interoperate with the router truncating the frame response, and the impact is a minimal amount of extra traffic to establish an LLC2 connection.
 Once the connection is made, there is no impact at all.
 The truncated XID response frame is rejected by the originator who is requesting a connection.
-The frame rejection (FRMR frame) causes the router to trigger a connection request frame (SABME frame) and the connection continues as specificed by normal LLC2 protocols.
+The frame rejection (FRMR frame) causes the router to trigger a connection request frame (SABME frame) and the connection continues as specified by normal LLC2 protocols.
 The router should respond with XID of correct length.
-Cisco expects to resolve this behavior in a future release of 8.3.
-[CSCdi06733]

-IBM OS/2 2.0 generates an incorrect response to received SABME frames with the Poll bit set to zero.
+[CSCdi06733] - When a source-route bridge uses a locally administered MAC address, LAN Manager 1.3 and LAN Network Manager 1.0 require that bridge to respond to a TEST frame with a RIF field even when both the bridge and the LAN Manager station are on the same ring.
+Cisco routers do not respond in this manner.
+As such, the LAN manager station closes its adaptor when attempting to link to a Cisco source-route bridge.
+Users can use the universally administered MAC addresses on the Cisco routers to work around this problem.
+[CSCdi07598] - IBM OS/2 2.0 generates an incorrect response to received SABME frames with the Poll bit set to zero.
 OS/2 responds with a UA frame with the Poll bit set to one.
 The LLC2 standard requires that an outstanding SABME be acknowledged by a UA frame which has its Final bit set to the state of the Poll bit of the SABME, therefore, the LLC2 component in the Cisco router ignores the acknowledgment and the connection is never made.
-Therefore, attempts to link to the LAN Network Manager component of the Cisco router with LAN Manager or LAN Network Manager running under OS/2 2.0 will fail, and it will be impossible to manage or monitor the IBM features of the router from an OS/2 2.0-based management platform, Two workarounds exist.
+Therefore, attempts to link to the LAN Network Manager component of the Cisco router with LAN Manager or LAN Network Manager running under OS/2 2.0 will fail, and it will be impossible to manage or monitor the IBM features of the router from an OS/2 2.0-based management platform.
+Two workarounds exist.
 The first is to manage the router with management software running under older versions of OS/2 2.0, or to manage the router with NetCentral or some other management agent other than OS/2 2.0, that does not exhibit this bug in LLC2 behavior.
 In a future release, the Cisco router will send a SABME with Poll bit set to one when requesting a connection to IBM Network Management SAPs so the response, which has the Final bit set in any case, will be acknowledged, and the bug in OS/2 2.0 will be avoided.
-[CSCdi07429]
+[CSCdi07429] [CSCdi08704]